Collision-Aware Object-Goal Visual Navigation via Two-Stage Deep Reinforcement Learning: Related Work

-These models improve the success rate in navigating to the target using only RGB images without explicitly considering the collision in the trajectory.
-Their navigation performance is possibly degraded if the collision is taken into account when calculating the success rate.
-In this letter, a two-stage training method of reinforcement learning with collision prediction is proposed to improve the collision-free success rate of the existing navigation models.
+While these methods improve target-reaching success, they do not explicitly account for collisions along the trajectory.
+Consequently, their navigation performance may degrade when the collision is taken into account when calculating the success rate.
+To address this limitation, we propose a new metric, collision-free success (CF-SR), to evaluate the ability of navigation agents to reach the target without collisions.